Error Handling¶

 field of the validation errors will always have values.
 While for generic HTTP errors,

-field will be empty unless you passed something with HTTPError
+the detail field will be empty unless you passed something with HTTPError and

 to update the error response schema, so it will update the OpenAPI spec of the error